neeraj9/SignalBlocks/readme.md

 > well.
 Anything earlier may not work for you unless you are willing to
 > get under the hood and build things on your own.

+### Archlinux

+If your system is not updated then probably it is a good idea to do that before installing anything else.

+    sudo pacman -Syu

+In case you prefer the GNU GCC compler then install g++

+    sudo pacman -Sy gcc-multilib

+Alternatively, you can install the clang compiler as well

+    sudo pacman -Sy clang

+The following other depencies are required as mentioned before.

+    sudo yum install -y gsl libsndfile python2 python2-numpy

 ## Motivation